Jahia/jexperience-google-analytics/README.md

 - The first section (Google Analytics site settings) comes from Google Analytics module and allow you to precise your web property id or
-  Google Analytics site ID (UA-XXXXXXX-XX) used to load google analytics script on page and enables pageviews and Marketing Factory events push.
+  Google Analytics site ID (UA-XXXXXXX-XX) used to load google analytics script on page and enables pageviews and jExperience events push.

-- The second section (Google Experiments Options) comes from Google Analytics for marketing Factory and allows you to precise the needed parameters to create experiments from your tests:
+- The second section (Google Experiments Options) comes from Google Analytics for jExperience and allows you to precise the needed parameters to create experiments from your tests:
   - Account ID (XXXXXXXX) : Your google analytics account ID
   - Profile ID (XXXXXXXXX) : The profile you want to use to create experiments